Amsterdam GAC

 Amsterdam Gaelic Athletic Club is a Gaelic football, hurling and camogie club based in Amsterdam, Netherlands.

 History

 The club was founded in 2003.
 They were the first team to represent Europe in the All-Ireland Junior Club Hurling Championship in 2022.
+In November 2025 they became the first club representing Europe to win the Leinster Club Special Junior Hurling Championship.

 It is based at the Stichting Sportpark de Eendracht in De Eendracht, Amsterdam, a multisport facility to the west of the city centre.
 It hosts Cúl Camps for youths.